StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

    stamus-networks.com mail is handled by 10 alt3.aspmx.l.google.com.
    stamus-networks.com mail is handled by 10 alt4.aspmx.l.google.com.

-This is definitely making sense for SMTP servers as it allows to define a hierarchy of servers and fail over.
+This definitely makes sense for SMTP servers as it allows for the definition of a hierarchy of servers and fail over.

 But this is also true for a simple IPv4 request: